Electric Field

 A region around a charged object where other charges experience a force.
 Measured in newtons per coulomb (N/C) or volts per meter (V/m).

-Why is Electric Field important?
+What is the Electric Field formula?